sap-tutorials/sap-build-process-automation/tutorials/spa-use-office-calendar/spa-use-office-calendar.md

     <!-- border -->![Task automation](11.png)

-4. Provide a **Name** for the project such as **Calendar activities for Microsoft 365**.
+4. Provide a **Name** for the project such as: **Calendar activities for Microsoft 365**.

-5. Provide a **Short Description** for the project such as **This project sends a meeting request for an interview depending on a candidate's and a list of interviewers' availability.
+5. Provide a **Short Description** for the project such as: **This project sends a meeting request for an interview depending on a candidate's and a list of interviewers' availability.
 It will then update the meeting request that was sent and finally delete the meeting from the calendars.**

 6. Choose **Create**.